Multi-Winner Voting with Approval Preferences: Additional Proofs from Chapter 3

 \begin{proof} To see that AV satisfies cardinality-strategyproofness, consider a fixed voter $i$.
-Observe that if $i$ disapproves one of the (truly) approved candidates, say $c$, then it may cause at most one additional candidate get to the winning committee; however, this will happen only if $c$ is removed from the winning committee.
-In such case, the satisfaction of $i$ cannot increase.
-If $i$ approves a not-yet approved candidate, then this might only cause this candidate replace some other candidate in the committee.
+Observe that if $i$ disapproves one of the (truly) approved candidates, say $c$, then it may cause at most one additional candidate getting into the winning committee.
+However, this will happen only if $c$ is removed from the winning committee.
+In such a case, the satisfaction of $i$ cannot increase.
+If $i$ approves a not-yet approved candidate, then this might only cause that this candidate replaces some other candidate in the committee.
 Again, such a change cannot increase the satisfaction of the voter.
-Finally, a voter changing his ballot can be decomposed into a sequence of changes which consists in either approving a disliked candidate or disapproving a candidate that is actually liked.
-Each such a change cannot increase the satisfaction of the voter.
+Finally, a voter changing her ballot can be decomposed into a sequence of changes which consists of either approving a disliked candidate or disapproving a candidate that is actually liked.
+Each such a change cannot increase the satisfaction of the voter, as we have seen.

-For SAV consider the following profile with 2 votes and 5 candidates:
+All counterexamples are also implemented (and verified) in the \textsf{abcvoting} library~\cite{abcvoting}.
+Note that inclusion-strategyproofness is defined for resolute rules; hence we assume lexicographic tie-breaking between committees for otherwise irresolute rules.
+For tiebreaking between candidates we assume alphabetic tiebreaking, as usual.

-For $k=1$ the winning committees according to SAV are $\{d\}$ and $\{e\}$.
-If the first voter changes her ballot to $\{a\}$, the winning committee will change to $\{a\}$, an outcome which is preferred by the first voter.
+For CC consider the following profile with 5 voters: